 2. TTP-Translate (TTP-T)

-This track is for researchers ready to build a Minimum Viable Product (MVP).
+This track is for researchers ready for early prototype development, refinement, and testing in real‑world‑like settings.
 With up to $1.2 million over three years, this track focuses on iterative design and de-risking the technology.
-Just as we discussed in our I-Corps post, customer discovery is vital here.
-TTP-T requires teams to participate in the I-Corps program because the NSF wants to ensure you are building something the market actually needs.
+Just as I discussed in my I-Corps post, customer discovery is vital here.
+TTP-T requires teams to participate in the NSF I-Corps Teams program because the NSF wants to ensure you are building something that you have evidence that the market actually needs.

 3. TTP-Partner (TTP-P)